“Aww, it’s just marketing…”

 - Marketing can help automate, customize, and scale company communications.
 Thousands of customers can get product news via email and blog subscriptions.
 This, in turn, can save money otherwise spent on 1:1 communication done by customer support or sales teams.

-- If you are on a product team, engage marketing early to get customer feedback and build products that people actually want.
+- If you are on an engineering or product team, engage marketing early to get customer feedback, and build products that people actually want.

-- If you are on a marketing team, be conscious of broader implications of your decisions and educate others on how marketing can help.
+- If you are on a marketing team, be conscious of the broader implications of your decisions, and educate others on how marketing can help.

 Will all companies and all teams be able to follow all the principles all the time?
 Of course, not.
 There are always constraints.
 You might be stuck with the product you have.
 You might be limited in terms of what decisions you can make as a marketing team.
 You might be given aggressive short-term goals, etc.